uk000/goto/README.md

 <br/>

 - Query: specified as a list of key-value pairs, with the ability to capture values in named variables and reference those variables in the `addQuery` list.
 A target is triggered if any of the query parameters in the match list are present in the request (matched using OR instead of AND).
-The variable to capture query parameter value is specified as `{foo}`, and can be referenced in the `addQuery` list again as `{foo}`.
+The variable to capture query parameter value is specified as `{foo}` and can be referenced in the `addQuery` list again as `{foo}`.
 Example:

     ```
   curl http://goto:8080/request/proxy/targets/add --data \